robert-will-brown/cv/README.md

 </p>

-A concise summary of my work history at only two pages.
+A concise (2 page) summary of my work history.
 It contains links to my [Github Pages Portfolio](https://robert-will-brown.github.io) which adds more detail than the limited space allows.

 The source is written in LaTeX and an automated Github Action generates a PDF which is uploaded to a public S3 bucket.